Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Revised national medium-term fiscal-structural plan

-3. Taking into account the past adjustment of the Member State concerned or the lack thereof, the new technical trajectory shall not allow backloading of the fiscal adjustment effort and shall not lead to a lower fiscal adjustment effort.
+5. Taking into account the past adjustment of the Member State concerned or the lack thereof, the new reference trajectory shall not backload the fiscal adjustment effort and shall, as a rule, not lead to a lower fiscal adjustment effort.

-5. The Commission shall in particular assess, if applicable, whether any extension of the adjustment period is to continue to apply under the revised national medium-term fiscal-structural plan, taking into account the implementation of the set of reform and investment commitments underpinning the extension under the original plan and the changes in terms of public debt challenges under the revised national medium-term fiscal-structural plan.
+7. Where applicable, the Commission shall assess, in particular, whether any extension of the adjustment period is to apply or continue to apply under the revised national medium-term fiscal-structural plan.
+The Commission’s assessment shall take into account the implementation of the set of reform and investment commitments underpinning the extension under the original national medium-term fiscal-structural plan and the changes in terms of public debt challenges under the revised national medium-term fiscal-structural plan.

 Assessment of national medium-term fiscal-structural plans by the Commission

-1. The Commission shall assess each national medium-term fiscal-structural plan within 2 months of its submission.
-The Member State concerned and the Commission may agree to extend the period of assessment by a reasonable period if necessary.
+1. The Commission shall assess each national medium-term fiscal-structural plan within six weeks of its submission.
+The Member State concerned and the Commission may agree to extend that period, if necessary, as a rule, for up to two weeks.

 Endorsement of the national medium-term fiscal-structural plan by the Council

-The Council, on a recommendation from the Commission, shall adopt a recommendation setting the net expenditure path of the Member State concerned and, if applicable, endorsing the set of reform and investment commitments underpinning an extension of the adjustment period included in its national medium-term fiscal-structural plan within four weeks of the adoption of the Commission recommendation as a rule.
+1. Upon a recommendation from the Commission, the Council shall adopt a recommendation setting the net expenditure path of the Member State concerned and, where applicable, endorsing the set of reform and investment commitments underpinning an extension of the adjustment period included in the national medium-term fiscal-structural plan.
+That Council recommendation shall, as a rule, be adopted within six weeks of the adoption of the Commission recommendation.

-Where the national medium-term fiscal-structural plan serves as the corrective action plan required for the correction of excessive macroeconomic imbalances, as provided for in Article 30, the Council shall also endorse in that recommendation the reforms and investment necessary to correct the imbalances.
+2. Where the national medium-term fiscal-structural plan serves as the corrective action plan required for the correction of excessive macroeconomic imbalances, as provided for in Article 31, the Council shall also endorse in its recommendation the reforms and investment necessary to correct those imbalances.

 Article 18